GuiGou12358/vrf-phat-contract/phat/contracts/vrf_oracle/README.md

 cargo contract build
 ```
 And use Contracts-UI or Polkadot.js to deploy your contract and interact with it.
-You will have to configure `alice` as attestor.
+You will have to configure `alice` or another address as attestor.

 ### Push some requests

 Use Contracts-UI or Polkadot.js to interact with your smart contract deployed on local node or Shibuya and request a random number.

 ### Run the integration tests

+Copy `.env_local` or `.env_shibuya` as `.env` if you haven't done it before.
+It tells the Phat Contract to connect to the Ink! contracts deployed on your local Substrate node or on Shibuya node.

-And finally execute the following command to start integration tests execution.
+Finally, execute the following command to start integration tests execution.

 ```bash
 cargo test  -- --ignored --test-threads=1